Software teams relentlessly pursue rapid, consistent value delivery. Yet, without proper metrics, this pursuit becomes directionless.

 A company’s profit and loss (P&L) statement is an income report that shows the company’s overall expenses and revenues.
 So, if your company wishes to capitalize some of the software’s R&D costs, they are recognized as “profitable assets” instead of “losses,” so development can be amortized over a time period.

 Software capitalization treats your development-related costs as long-term assets rather than incurred expenses.
 This means putting these costs on a balance sheet without recognizing the initial costs until you have a viable finished product that generates revenue.
+As a result, it delays paying taxes on those costs and leads to a bigger net income over that period.

 Although tax implications can be complex, capitalizing on software can often lead to tax deferral.
 That’s because amortization deductions are spread across multiple periods, reducing your company’s tax burden for the time being.